13 Feb 2013 by Olga Brighton

-If you were stranded alone on a desert island, what 3 items would you take with you and why?
+If you were stranded alone on a desert island, what 3 things would you take with you and why?

 1. Things to keep us updated